VigilArt-app/.github/profile/README.md

 <p align="center">
 <strong>Our goal:</strong> help artists track where their artworks appear online.

-Currently working on a website and a mobile app!
+Currently working on a website and a mobile app.
 </p>
 </div>